0330 822 0505

 Is it more expensive?

 Another benefit of our free broker-matching service is that any broker we introduce you to will use our fair-fee policy.
-This means you’ll only be charged a fee if they secure your ideal mortgage.
+You’ll only be charged a fee if they secure your ideal mortgage.
 Or, if an upfront fee is charged, it will be refunded if you don’t end up with a top deal that you’re happy with.

 Should I use a mortgage broker based near me?

 In most cases, there’s no need to use a mortgage advisor near you.
 This is for a couple of reasons.
 Firstly, most brokers and lenders operate on a national level.
-So, you want to make sure you’re using a mortgage broker who has access to the best rates and deals from across the UK.
+So, you want to ensure you’re using a mortgage broker with access to the best rates and deals from across the UK.

-Secondly, by using a broker near you, it could limit your mortgage options.
-A local advisor may not have the necessary experience or relationships with appropriate lenders to find you the specific type of mortgage you need.
-This is especially true for more complex borrowing situations.
+Secondly, using a broker near you could limit your mortgage options.
+A local advisor may not have the necessary experience or relationships with appropriate lenders to find you the specific type of mortgage you need, especially for more complex borrowing situations.

-If, however, a local broker is your preference, we will aim to match you with somebody in your town or city where possible.
-There are advisors all over the UK in our network.
+However, if you prefer a local broker, we aim to match you with someone in your town or city.
+Our network includes advisors all over the UK.

 Speak with an expert mortgage advisor

-There are plenty of benefits when using a mortgage broker instead of a bank.
-The most important being access to better rates and deals.
-But, not all advisors out there offer the same quality of service.
+There are plenty of benefits to using a mortgage broker instead of a bank, the most important being access to better rates and deals.
+But not all advisors offer the same quality of service.

-We offer a free, broker-matching service.
-This means we’ll quickly assess your needs and then pair you up with an expert broker who best suits your circumstances.
+We offer a free broker-matching service.
+This means we’ll quickly assess your needs and then match you with an expert broker who best suits your circumstances.

-Just call 0808 189 0463 or make an enquiry.
-We’ll set up a free, no obligation chat between you and your ideal broker today.
+Just call 0330 822 0505 or make an enquiry.
+We’ll set up a free, no-obligation chat between you and your ideal broker today.

 FAQs